-As Enscape fans, we were surprised and delighted by the launch of Enscape version 3.0 at the beginning of March 2021.
+As Enscape fans, we were surprised and delighted by the launch of Enscape 3.0 at the beginning of March 2021.
 A version number going up an entire digit means big changes, and it shows on the new branding.
 We are excited to see what is new as we dive into the program.

 Enhanced User Interface

-Before version 3.0, settings were scattered within the real-time rendering window, with some hidden in the Revit toolbar.
+Before 3.0, settings were scattered within the real-time rendering window, with some hidden in the Revit toolbar.
 The current version hosts many functions within the real-time rendering window.
 This is a blessing for single-monitor users who no longer need to flip back and forth between Enscape and Revit.

 The new user interface